RADar-AZDelta/Rabbit-in-a-Blender/docs/installation.md

 curl https://pyenv.run | bash
 ```

-Install the required packages to compile Python.
+Install the required packages to compile Python. (done once by the admin)
 More info on the [pyenv](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) site.

 ```bash